kstenerud/go-concise-encoding/ARCHITECTURE.md

 [`BuilderEventReceiver`](builder/builder_event_rcv.go) adapts data events to builder commands, which are then farmed out to builders to build go objects.

 Builders are accessed via a builder session, which like the iterator session caches builders (due to the slowness of reflection).
-The cache itself stores builder generator functions.
+The cache stores builder generator functions.

 The [reference filler](builder/reference_filler.go) maintains a list of outstanding [markers](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#marker) and [references](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#reference), filling in referenced data as it becomes available.